 Two Hallmark Signs

 Alzheimer ‘s disease (AD) is a devastating affliction which has profound impact not only on the individual affected but also on the entire family.
 As our population ages, more and more people are being diagnosed with AD.
 The cost to our country, in terms of stress and money, are extremely high.
 Wouldn’t it be wonderful if it could be prevented in a large number of those predicted to come down with the disease?
 This thought does seem difficult given the fact that AD can now only be definitively diagnosed upon autopsy.
-However, the two hallmark signs upon autopsy that confirm the clinical diagnosis of AD, the presence of neurofibrillary tangles and amyloid plaques, have allowed scientists to find what may cause these anomalies.

 A nerve cell has a scaffolding type of skeletal structure composed of microtubules which is formed from tubulin.
 This skeletal structure is like a railroad bed that then allows the “tracks” or nerve fibers to be laid down.
 If you take away the tubulin, the nerve fiber is left unsupported resulting in the neurofibrillary tangles.
 In other words, destroy the tubulin and the nerve can no longer function.
 In a study done at the University of Calgary and published in March of 2001, in a peer reviewed medical journal, the researchers demonstrated on a snail neuron that mercury vapor in very minute concentrations destroys the microtubules.
 They also tested lead, aluminum, cadmium and manganese, but only mercury caused this hallmark sign of AD.
 However, this study is only one in a long line of research that implicates mercury in AD.
 Let us look at just a few of these important bodies of work.